SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 * `screenx` Showing with ScreenX Experience
 * `dolbycinema` Showing with Dolby Cinema audio and display
 * `dolbyatmos` Showing with Dolby Atmos audio
+* `regularshowing` Showing not in any of the premium experiences (IMAX, Dolby Cinema, 4DX or ScreenX)
 * `3d` Showing in 3D
 * `4k` Showing in 4K resolution